 What to do if you hit a pothole

-If you hit a pothole, it’s a good idea to pull over to a safe place as soon as possible to assess if there’s any damage to your vehicle.
+1. Pull over to a safe place as soon as possible to assess if there’s any damage to your vehicle.

 Potholes should be reported if they’re:

-• Deeper than 20mm (2cm) and wider in diameter than 200mm (20cm) for a footway
+• Deeper than 20mm (2cm) and wider in diameter than 200mm (20cm) for a footway.

-• Deeper than 40mm (4cm) and wider in diameter than 200mm (20cm) for a carriageway
+• Deeper than 40mm (4cm) and wider in diameter than 200mm (20cm) for a carriageway.

 If this is the case, you should get in touch with one of the below: